ti/mdb/README.md

 if you use  `copy := session.Clone; defter copy.Close(); copy.DB("dbname).C("col").Find(...)`

-you may got "Closed explicitly" or "EOF"  when you very heavy multithreading。
+you may got "Closed explicitly" or "EOF"  when in high concurrency

 # quick start